 Circuit Breaker (or RCBO)—Designed to cut off the power supply when the circuit is overloaded, these devices are great for preventing electrical fires.
 Whether it’s a faulty electrical appliance or a power board overloading, your circuit breaker can save you!

 Safety Switches—These are designed to switch off your power supply instantly after an electrical fault occurs.
 Essentially, it’s your safety insurance in case of an electrical shock and they’re purpose-built to prevent serious injury.
-If you aren’t sure whether your home is fitted, have a Northern Rivers electrician take a look.
+If you aren’t sure whether your home is fitted, have an electrician take a look.

 Smoke Alarms—Every home should already have a smoke alarm installed.
 Be sure to test your smoke alarm weekly by pushing the test button and change the batteries yearly, or as soon as they start beeping for no reason.